-The disorder may begin suddenly or gradually.
+Granulomatosis with polyangiitis may begin suddenly or gradually.
 Usually, the first symptoms involve the upper respiratory tract—the nose, sinuses, ears, and windpipe (trachea).
 They may include the following:

 Sometimes only the upper respiratory tract is affected for many years.
 People may also have a fever, feel generally unwell, and lose their appetite.
 Inflammation can affect the eyes, which may become swollen, red, and painful.

 The disorder may progress to affect other areas of the body or may affect several organs from the beginning:

 Lungs: The lungs are usually affected at some point.
 People may feel short of breath and cough, sometimes cough up blood.
 Difficulty breathing may result from bleeding in the lungs, which requires immediate medical attention.

 Joints: Joints and muscles often ache.
 Arthritis may develop.

 Nerves: A limb may feel numb, tingly, or weak, or vision may be impaired.
 Nerves may be damaged.
 People may see double and, without treatment, may become blind.
 The eyes may bulge and be painful because inflammation causes tissues to build up and press on other structures in the orbit.

 Skin: A rash or sores may appear on the skin.